(Video) Furious Alexander Zverev Accuses Australian Open of ‘Protecting’ Carlos Alcaraz After Spaniard Takes Medical Timeout for Cramps

 Carlos Alcaraz (L) took a medical timeout during his semifinal match against Alexander Zverev (R) (Image via X/Carlos Alcaraz HQ, The Tennis Letter, Game, Set & Talk)

 This happened when both were tied at 4-4 in the third set.
-On Alcaraz’s serve, he pulled up, and the match stopped for a while, and this irked Zverev, who asked umpire Marijana Veljovic to start the countdown clock.
-Veljovic wanted to check if Alcaraz is alright, but Sascha shot back, “He’s cramping!”
+Alcaraz pulled up on his serve, and the match stopped for a while, and this irked Zverev, who asked umpire Marijana Veljovic to start the countdown clock.
+Veljovic wanted to check if Alcaraz was alright, but Sascha shot back, “He’s cramping!

 Players cannot take a medical timeout for cramping.
-After winning the ninth game, Alcaraz finally took a medical timeout and was seen receiving treatment on his thighs, and he also drank pickle juice, which is generally taken when dealing with cramps.
+After winning the ninth game, Alcaraz finally took a medical timeout and was seen receiving treatment on his thigh.
+He also drank pickle juice, which is often used to treat cramps.

 It’s unbelievable that he gets treated for cramps.
 This is bullsh*t.
 You’re protecting these two guys [Alcaraz and Jannik Sinner] all the time.